mesosphere/bun/README.md

   - name: disk-space-exhibitor
     description: Check disk space errors in Exhibitor logs
     fileTypeName: exhibitor-log
-    searchString: No space left on device
+    errorPattern: No space left on device
 ```

 #### Check if a certain condition is fulfilled on each node